uestcnlp/STAMP/README.md

 This is the code for the KDD 2018 paper: [STAMP: Short-Term Attention/Memory Priority Model for Session-based Recommendation](https://dl.acm.org/citation.cfm?id=3219950).
 We have implemented our methods in **Tensorflow**.

 These are two datasets we used in our paper.
-After download them, you can put them in the folder `datas\`, then process them by `process_rsc.py` and  `process_cikm` respectively.
+After download them, you can put them in the folder `datas\`, then process them by `process_rsc.py` and  `process_cikm.py` respectively.

 YOOCHOOSE: http://2015.recsyschallenge.com/challenge.html